XVimProject/XVim2/README.md

   If this doesn't show your Xcode application path, use `xcode-select -s` to set.

-  4. Check out a branch for your Xcode version. @see Branches and Releases section
+  4. Check out a branch for your Xcode version.
+See [Branches and Releases](#branches-and-releases) section for more information.

   5. `make`
   ```bash